Hurricane Diana (1984): Impact and aftermath

 Strong winds in New Hanover County deroofed a hotel and substantially damaged several structures that were under construction.
 Freshwater flooding occurred in parts of Carolina Beach, while Wrightsville Beach lost approximately 10 to 20 ft of berm due to erosion.
 Severe erosion also occurred in parts of Pender County, especially in Topsail Beach.
 Twenty-seven families evacuated near the Holly Shelter Swamp after the Northeast Cape Fear River began flooding the area.
 Damage in the county reached about $8.86 million, with $5 million to property, $3.8 million to crops, and $60,000 to power lines.
 Neighboring Bladen and Columbus counties reported approximately $4.194 million and $6.02 million in damage, respectively.
 In the former, $4.1 million of this total was incurred to agriculture and the other $94,000 to property, while Columbus County experienced $5 million in damage to agriculture and $520,000 to property.
 In Onslow County, rough seas damaged fishing piers near Camp Lejeune, and heavy rains ruined approximately 1000 acres of soybeans and 50 acres of sweet potatoes.
 Winds and rains destroyed about $1.7 million worth of crops in Carteret County, while tides destroyed roughly 40 ft of Emerald Isle's fishing pier.

 Rough seas in Virginia, caused by a pressure gradient between Diana and a high-pressure area, led to a boat being capsized in the Potomac River near the mouth of Monroe Creek, which is near Colonial Beach.
 The vessel capsized, leading to the deaths of an elderly couple, while two other people were rescued.
 The extratropical remnants of Diana produced up to 57.3 mm of precipitation and rough seas in Atlantic Canada, damaging some boats.
 Waves swept over the ship Belle Blonde, sweeping two people overboard, one of whom was rescued but the other presumably drowned.

-Following the storm, North Carolina Governor Jim Hunt inspected damage from Diana twice as he flew overhead, while United States Senator Jesse Helms requested that President Ronald Reagan designate certain communities as "disater areas."
+Following the storm, North Carolina Governor Jim Hunt inspected damage from Diana twice as he flew overhead, while United States Senator Jesse Helms requested that President Ronald Reagan designate certain communities as "disaster areas."
 President Reagan did so, declaring five North Carolina counties as a federal disaster area and allowing the affected regions to receive government funds and assistance.
 Funds were also allocated for the repairing of roads and sewers.
 The American Red Cross delivered roughly 200 lbs of dry ice to Long Beach to allow for food to be refrigerated, appealed for donations for the victims, and opened assistance centers in Carolina Beach, Southport, and Wilmington.
 The Salvation Army spent $25,000 on disaster relief by September 16, which included serving meals at a fire station in Carolina Beach and via mobile canteens.
 WSJS, a radio station based in Winston-Salem, raised approximately $20,000 by September 15.
 To deter looting, about 50 National Guard personnel patrolled the streets of Long Beach.